Last updated on July 16th, 2021 at 11:23 am

 Exogenous technical debt is enterprise-exogenous when it’s brought about by an activity external to the enterprise.
-For example, a change in standards or regulations by some body outside the enterprise can cause an asset to incur a technical debt.
+For example, a change in standards or regulations by some body outside the enterprise can cause an asset to incur an enterprise-exogenous technical debt.

 Technical debt is exogenous when it’s brought about by an activity not directly related to the assets in which the debt appears.
 The word exogenous comes from the Greek exo– (outside) + –genous (related to producing).
 So exogenous technical debt is that portion of an asset’s debt that comes about from activity or decisions that don’t involve the asset directly.
 More: “Exogenous technical debt”

 Incremental technical debt is either newly incurred exogenous technical debt, or technical debt that’s incurred in the course of work currently underway or just recently completed.
 For example, in an apartment building hallway renovation project, workmen did insert expansion joints in the sheetrock they replaced, but on the first three floors they completed, the joints were too widely separated.
 The remaining 22 floors were done correctly.
 Nine additional joints on each of the incorrect floors must be inserted eventually.
 The missing joints, which constitute incremental technical debt, will be inserted after the job is completed.
 More: “Controlling incremental technical debt”